thoukydides/homebridge-aeg-robot/README.md

 Any unwanted HomeKit Services (except for the **Accessory Information**) created by this plugin can be disabled by listing them in the `hideServices` array.

-Do not set any of the `debug` options unless attempting to investigate a compatibility issue or other problem.
+The `"Log Appliance IDs"` option prevents redactions of appliance Product ID and Serial Number values in the log.
+Do not set any of the other `debug` options unless attempting to investigate a compatibility issue or other problem.

 </details>